 - Elevators are offered throughout the Museum wherever stairs are available.

-Visitors who are Blind or Partially Sighted
+Visitors Who are Blind or Low Vision

-Visitors who are Deaf or Hard of Hearing
+Visitors Who are Deaf or Hard of Hearing

 - Staff members with American Sign Language (ASL) training are indicated by wearing ribbons saying “I’m learning ASL.”